 In 1876, Green opened a small livery stable in Kingman, Kansas.
 He had been a champion stagecoach driver and soon founded a stage line to transport people through the region.
 He insisted on speed, and his stage line expanded rapidly.
-The stage line was named the Cannon Ball, inspired by the old song Wabash Cannon Ball which was a powerful locomotive.
+The stage line was named the Cannon Ball, inspired by the old song Wabash Cannon Ball, a powerful locomotive.

 Green’s stage line served areas not reached by the railroad, and for a few years, he also carried the mail from Wichita to Kingman.
 One of the contracts of this stage line was to carry the Wichita Eagle newspaper from Wichita to various towns to the west.
 Marshall M. Murdock, the founder of the Wichita Eagle, was the source for the agreement and was a close personal friend of Cannonball Green.